Niranjan Pati: Career

 Before he entered academia, Pati worked in business and industry in India.
 He then served as the Chair of the Department of Management in the College of Business Administration at the University of Wisconsin, La Crosse.
 Pati served as Dean of the School of Business, Indiana University-Kokomo. from 2001 to 2008.
 He served as the Dean of Rohrer College of Business, Rowan University from 2008 to 2012.

 Pati has developed methods of analyzing urban development and economic growth.
 He is the author of many articles published in refereed manufacturing, business and education-related publications, and is frequently quoted in the media as an expert on business topic.

 Affiliations

 Pati has been active in the Association to Advance Collegiate Schools of Business (AACSB) International, was a member of its Peace Through Commerce task force and was the founding chair of the New Business School Deans affinity group.
 He also is the chair of the American Association of State Colleges and Universities affinity group.
-He is a member of the Beta Gamma Sigma Honorary Society, Institute for Operations Research and Management Sciences, and several civic groups, and has served on the Board of the Chamber of Commerce of South New Jersey (CCSNJ) for 2009-2012.
+He is a member of the Beta Gamma Sigma honor society, Institute for Operations Research and Management Sciences, and several civic groups, and has served on the Board of the Chamber of Commerce of South New Jersey (CCSNJ) for 2009-2012.